-Course Objectives: To provide a conceptual and methodological framework to
+COURSE OBJECTIVES: To provide a conceptual and methodological framework to

-1. Analyze the transient behavior of simple chemical processes (using mathematical modeling from first principles and Laplace transforms)

-- 2. Feedback control of processes concepts, terminology, methods, and performance - 3.
-Linearize relative to steady state 4.
-Obtain solution of linear dynamic problems in the laplace domain - 4.
+- 1. Analyze the transient behavior of simple chemical processes (using mathematical modeling from first principles and Laplace transforms) - 2.
+Obtain solution of linear dynamic problems in the laplace domain - 3.
+Feedback control of processes concepts, terminology, methods, and performance. - 4.
+Tuning and stability of a controllers - 5.
 Understand advanced control strategies with industrial examples

-Course Outcomes: At the end of the course the student will be able to:
+COURSE OUTCOMES: At the end of the course the student will be able to:

-- 1. Characterize and analyze the dynamic behavior of linear systems (1st and 2nd order) - 2.
-Understand the importance of various modes of control - 3.
-Construct block diagrams for simple chemical processes - 4.
-Analyze stability of simple feedback control systems - 5.
-Analyze and tune process controllers to achieve desired performance and explain control valve characteristics
+- 1. Characterize the dynamic behavior of different linear systems. - 2.
+Analyze second order systems and Explain the importance of various control modes. - 3.
+Construct block diagrams for simple chemical processes and understand the concept of stability - 4.
+Analyze stability and other characteristics relevant to frequency response. - 5.
+Design process controllers to achieve desired performance and explain control valve characteristics

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2
+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PSO1 PSO2

-C 201 3 2 2 1 - - - - - - - - 2 -
+CO1 3 3 2 2 1 2 - - - - 1 2 2

-C CO2 3 3 2 2 1 - - - - - - 1 1 1
+CO2 3 3 2 2 1 2 - - - - 1 2 2

-C 203 3 3 3 2 1 1 1 - - - - - 1 1
+CO3 3 3 3 3 1 1 - - - - 1 2 2

-C 204 3 3 2 1 1 - - - - - - - 1 1
+CO4 3 3 3 2 1 2 - - - - 1 2 2

-C 05 3 2 2 2 1 1 1 - - - - 1 1 2
+CO5 3 2 3 3 1 2 - - - - 1 2 2

 Introduction: Introduction to process Dynamics and control.
 Solutions of Ordinary Differential equations using Laplace transform.
 Inversion by partial fractions.
 Further properties of Transforms and Partial Fractions.

-Response of First order system, Transfer Function, Transient response to step, impulse, sinusoidal forcing function.
-Physical examples of first order systems: liquid level, mixing process, heating process.
+Response of First order system: Transfer Function, Transient response to step, impulse, sinusoidal forcing function.

+Physical examples of first order systems: liquid level, Liquid-Level Process with Constant-Flow Outlet, mixing process, heating process.
 Concept of time constant.
 Linearization.

 Response of first order systems in series: interacting and non-interacting systems

-Response of Second Order Systems: Transient response of under damped, critically damped, over damped systems to step, impulse and sinusoidal forcing functions.
-Transportation lag

-Control Systems: Negative and Positive feedback control systems, Servo and Regulatory control problems, Development of Block diagram, Controllers and final control elements, Ideal transfer functions of P, PI, PD and PID controllers
+Higher Order Systems: Response of Second Order Systems.
+General form of the transfer function of a second order system, Transient Response of under damped, critically damped, over damped systems to step, impulse, and sinusoidal forcing functions/ inputs.
+Transportation lag and its Pade approximation.
+The Control System: Components of a control system, Negative and Positive feedback control systems, Servo and Regulatory control problems, Development of Block diagram, Controllers and final control elements, Ideal transfer functions of P, PI, PD and PID controllers.
+Block diagram for a chemical reactor control system.